 I’ve been immersed in a (popular) science book—not dipping in and out for research or reference, but swimming from one end to the other.
 It is an edited interrogation of the original Jensenist, Arthur R. Jensen, by Frank Miele, former senior editor of the American Skeptic magazine (not to be confused with the British The […]

 MMR vaccine chancer Andrew Wakefield, Arpad “poisonous GM potatoes are poisonous” Pusztai*, and Gilbert “100 000 dead in Iraq war” Burnham go hunting together for rabbits.
 After only a few minutes walking, all three of them simultaneously catch sight of the same bunny in the distance.
-Wakefield shoots a tranquilizer dart from his rifle, but it disappears […]
+Wakefield shoots a tranquilizer dart from his rifle, but it […]

 “Any random group of thirty Vietnamese women will contain a dozen who make Julia Roberts look like Lyle Lovett.”
-P. J. O’Rourke (1994), All The Trouble In The World: The Lighter Side of Overpopulation, Famine, Ecological Disaster, Ethnic Hatred, Plague, and Poverty I’ve written here before that I believe humans are naturally disposed to discriminate against members […]
+P. J. O’Rourke (1994), All The Trouble In The World: The Lighter Side of Overpopulation, Famine, Ecological Disaster, Ethnic Hatred, Plague, and Poverty I’ve written here before that I believe humans are naturally disposed to discriminate […]

 Sadly, an Onion article entitled “Fifth Grade Paper Doesn’t Stand Up To Peer Review” reminds me of my actual working life: DECATUR, IL—A three-member panel of 10-year-old Michael Nogroski’s fellow classmates at Nathaniel Macon Elementary School unanimously agreed Tuesday that his 327-word essay “Otters” did not meet the requirements for peer approval.
-Nogroski presented his results […]
+Nogroski presented his […]

 A PooterGeeker wrote to ask how she could take part in the Genographic Project.
 The answer is here, though some of us “in the business” might get a little bit sniffy at the idea of a human sample group that is not only partly self-selecting, but includes people who’ve paid to be experimental subjects.
 Of […]